San Francisco (sans-serif typeface): Variants

 SF has the codename SFNS in macOS and SFUI in iOS, regardless of the official name.

 Stylistic fonts exist, which are mainly present in the iOS 16 Lock Screen, Apple Cash, watchOS Watch Faces, and several promotional materials.
-These include chiseled, dotted, prisma, railed, semi-rounded (and squarer since iOS 26), slab-serif, and stenciled versions.
+These include chiseled, dotted, prisma, railed, slab-serif, and stenciled versions.
+Semi-rounded versions of the regular, railed, slab-serif, and stenciled versions also exist.
 Beyond this, other typefaces are used, such as a rounded geometric typeface used in watch faces, such as Numerals Duo, and a cursive typeface used for promotional materials and the setup screen since iOS 15.

 Some variants have two optical sizes: "display" for large and "text" for small text.
 The letters in the "text" size have larger apertures and more generous letter-spacing than in the "display" size.
 The operating system automatically chooses the "display" size for sizes of at least 20 points and the "text" size for smaller size.
 Variable grades were eventually added in newer versions.
+A separate variable numeral font is used for the Lock Screen timer from iOS 26, where the numerals are boxier in regular widths, similar to SF Compact.